 Whenever beautification gets ugly at FAU, we take matters into our own hands.

 Over the years, we’ve simply handed out papers around campus.
 Our logic: If administrators think our racks are ugly, just wait till they see our sweaty, slovenly staff waving papers at surprised students.

 But the editors had no such ethical quandary with the hand-to-hand team receiving free sustenance, and the advertisers are happy because they still make money.
-(It’s a fact of college life that students don’t drink alone and bring friends with them.
+(Students don’t like drinking alone, so they always bring friends.
 Only advisers drink alone.)